bravetechnologycoop/BraveSensor/README.md

 ## 4. Deploy changes to the Kubernetes Cluster

 We use [helm](https://helm.sh/docs/) to manage our deployments.
 Helm allows us to deploy different instances of the application corresponding to dev, staging, and production environments as different 'releases'.
+Before updating production, we run smoke tests to verify that there's nothing obviously wrong with a release candidate.

+### Smoke testing

+1. Run `ssh brave@odetect-admin.brave.coop`

+1. cd into the ~/BraveSensor-Server/sensor-helm-chart/ directory and run `git pull origin master` to get the latest version of the helm chart

+1. Run the command `helm upgrade staging --set secretName=sensor-dev --set image.tag=<your new container tag>` to deploy the latest version to staging

+1. Run the smoke test script as described [below](#running-smoke-tests-on-the-kubernetes-cluster)

+1. Verify that the deployment shows the expected behavior before proceeding

 ### Updating production